alexander-kastil/az-204/demos/07-secure-solutions/02-managed-identity/readme.md

 ## Demos

 1. Use System assigned Managed Identities to access Key Vault
-2. Use User Assigned Managed Identities to in VM to access Key Vault
-3. Use MI in Function App to access Key Vault (optional)
+2. Use MI in Function App to access Key Vault (optional)

 ## Readings